Little-Flower-171/C-2018/8/student.md

 //no argument, no return value void message()
 {
-    std::cout << "It was the creepers and skeletons
+    std::cout << "It was the creepers and skeletons Blew down the doors and boxed us in\n";
 }
 ```